Digitex Futures (DGTX) Price Hits $0.0295 on Major Exchanges

 Buying and Selling Digitex Futures

-Digitex Futures can be bought or sold on these cryptocurrency exchanges: OOOBTC, Mercatox and Exrates.
-It is usually not possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to acquire Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the aforementioned exchanges.
+Digitex Futures can be purchased on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
+Investors seeking to trade Digitex Futures should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digitex Futures using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.